 The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) will appoint onsite reviewers to represent the Council during onsite reviews to nurse anesthesia programs and a Fellowship Review Committee to conduct virtual onsite reviews of Post-Graduate CRNA Fellowships.
-Before being assigned, a reviewer must be trained on the COA's standards, policies, and procedures as appropriate for programs or fellowships, including the conduct of onsite evaluations.
+The COA is committed to diversity, equity, and inclusion.
+Before being assigned, a reviewer must be trained on the COA's standards, policies, and procedures as appropriate for programs or fellowships, including the conduct of onsite evaluations and diversity, equity, and inclusion.